Independiente Medellín: 2010–present: Back-to-back runner-ups and sixth league title

 During the 2010s, DIM was close to winning league titles several times.
-In 2012, they faced Millonarios in the Torneo Finalización final and lost on penalties.
+In the 2012 Finalizacion, they qualified to the finals with a last minute goal from Ray Vanegas against Itagui Ditaires.
+Their rival in the finals was Millonarios, and after a 1–1 draw on aggregate, DIM lost on penalties.
 In 2014, they finished as runners-up to Independiente Santa Fe in that year's Finalización tournament.
 Six months later they made the final again, this time losing to Deportivo Cali.
 These losses were finally overcome in the 2016 season, where the club won its sixth league title.
 In the Apertura tournament, they finished first in the regular season table with 40 points.
 Then they eliminated Deportivo Cali and Cortuluá in the playoffs to set up a final with Junior; the first leg in Barranquilla ended 1–1 and the second leg was won by Medellín 2–0, with Christian Marrugo scoring a brace and securing a 3–1 aggregate victory.

 With the 2016 league title, El Poderoso gained a spot in the 2017 Copa Libertadores, returning to the tournament for the first time since 2010.
 They were placed in Group 3 along with River Plate, Emelec, and Melgar.
 The club placed third in the group and was transferred to the Copa Sudamericana, where they eventually lost to Racing Club in the second round.
 One of the highlights of their Copa Libertadores run was beating powerhouse River Plate 2–1 at Estadio Monumental.

 Rivalries

-Medellín's greatest rivalry is with the city's other major club, Atlético Nacional.
+Medellín's greatest rivalry is with the city's other major club, Atlético Nacional, in a match known as Clásico Paisa (Paisa derby).
 Both clubs share the same stadium; Atanasio Girardot.
-Atletico Nacional has a clear advantage over Independiente Medellin in titles won, with 30 titles (most in Colombia) to Medellin's 9 titles.
-However, Nacional has never beaten Medellin in a final, since they lost in the 2004 Apertura.
-This was considered as a very shocking result, since Nacional's squad had a much higher value that Medellin's.
+Atlético Nacional has a clear advantage over Independiente Medellín in titles won, with 35 titles (most in Colombia) to Medellín's 9 titles.
+However, Medellín defeated Nacional in the first final series played between both, in the 2004 Apertura.
+This was considered as an upset, since Nacional's squad had a much higher value that Medellín's.

-The rivalry is especially strong due to each team's main fanbases; Rexixtenxia Norte for Medellín and Los Del Sur for Atlético Nacional.
+The rivalry is especially strong due to each team's main fanbases; Rexixtenxia Norte for Independiente Medellín and Los Del Sur for Atlético Nacional.
 There are often fights between these two fanbases, which is why sometimes only the fanbase of one team is allowed entry.
-The two clubs are named with the location that they occupy in the stadium; Rexixtenxia Norte occupies the section behind the northern goal and Los Del Sur occupy the section behind the southern goal.
+The two clubs are named with the location that they occupy in the stadium; Rexixtenxia Norte occupy the northern section and Los Del Sur occupy the southern section.

 The first Clásico Paisa was played on 12 September 1948, where Medellín beat Nacional 3–0.
 Over 300 matches have been played between the two clubs, with Nacional dominating the historical record by 40 wins.